On Aviation

 Notwithstanding all these regulations, the industry is still very fragile to economic shocks, as a result, Lawmakers and Regulators tend to anticipate challenges to the industry globally and preempt any foreseen challenges with either fresh regulations or economic support.

-Many would argue that a lot of the challenges and fragility within the aviation and aerospace industry is the result of the massive amount of regulations.
-Yet, others argue that it is the lack of more regulations that are the cause of its fragility.
+e of its fragility.
 Whatever your thoughts on the matter are, it is clear that the aviation industry is much more efficient and provides more service to more people at varying quality than it was before 1978’s deregulation here in the United States.

 All that being said, however, we are where we are today, for whatever reason and we must act now to ensure that the industry remains viable moving forward, particularly at this time when many are forecasting severe economic challenges.